Wiggins' heave banks in, leads Timberwolves past Thunder

+"I could see how much time was left," Wiggins said.
+"I got as close as I could and let it go."

-Oklahoma City's Carmelo Anthony had hit a 3-pointer with 5.1 seconds left to give the Thunder the lead before the Timberwolves inbounded to Wiggins, who rushed up the court and got free with help from a crushing pick by Karl-Anthony Towns before pulling up for the winner.
+Carmelo Anthony had hit a 3-pointer with about five seconds left to give the Thunder the lead.
+The Timberwolves were out of timeouts, so they had to scramble.
+Taj Gibson inbounded to Wiggins, who rushed up the court and got free with help from a crushing pick by Karl-Anthony Towns before pulling up for the winner.

+"Everything worked perfectly," Wiggins said.
+"Taj found me.
+KAT had a great screen.
+When it left my hands, the release felt amazing."

 Wiggins scored 27 points and Towns had 27 points and 12 rebounds for Minnesota (2-1).

-Russell Westbrook scored 15 of his 31 points in the fourth quarter for the Thunder, who were coming off a loss at Utah on Saturday night.
-Anthony scored 23 points and Paul George scored 14 points on 6-for-20 shooting.
-Steven Adams had 17 points and 13 rebounds for the Thunder.
+Russell Westbrook scored 15 of his 31 points in the fourth quarter for the Thunder (1-2), who were coming off a loss at Utah on Saturday night.
+Anthony scored 23 points and Steven Adams had 17 points and 13 rebounds.

 Minnesota led 61-54 at halftime behind 13 points from Towns and 10 from Wiggins.
 Adams scored 14 points before the break.
 The Timberwolves fought off several bursts by the Thunder and led 88-75 at the end of the third quarter.